chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 The entirety of the Harbingers were all focused on dealing with Columbina's problems, and now they have to deal with Dottore after he literally attacked her, so none of them seem to be interested in retrieving the final gnosis as of now.
 Having her return in Mare Jivari and steal the gnosis while everyone else is distracted would be a good way to reestablish her relevance and reinstate her position as the 8th Harbinger, which could satisfy the part of the community who wants her back as a Harbinger and with her original design.

 We currently don't know how they're gonna do this, given how Nod-Krai is already filled with so many major plot points, but given how the developers themselves said that Nod-Krai was meant to tie up the story's loose ends, one possible theory is that this will be similar to HSR's Amphoreus where they push the main storyline throughout tne entirety of 6.x versions, and one of them may involve us returning to Natlan where the gnosis heist can finally take place.

+There has been some leaks that the [Pyro gnosis will appear in 6.6](https://www.reddit.com/r/Genshin_Impact_Leaks/comments/1stc5db/certain_render_via_jelena/), and that Mavuika is among the characters who show up in there.
+However, because the dialogues for the quest won't be available until the preload, as of now, we don't know for sure if Dottore will steal the pyro gnosis in 6.6 instead of having Signora steal it instead after she reemerges in Mare Jivari, so until this is confirmed one way or the other, this theory stays for now.
 ### She was featured unusually frequently in Hoyofair 2025
 Hoyofair features "fanarts" from various artists and they've been doing this annually since 2021.
 One interesting thing about 2025's Hoyofair is that, unlike the previous years, Signora (or her moth) were prominently featured in this one.
 This is curious, because prior to this, she was only featured *once*, and that was [in 2023](https://old.reddit.com/r/SignoraMains/comments/zz51zu/a_fanmade_harbinger_anime_short_for_hoyofair/) in a very brief section, but in this one, she literally appeared on [multiple scenes](https://old.reddit.com/r/SignoraMains/comments/1nmjda9/signora_in_hoyofair_we_all_cheered/).